surbhi56/MAVEN--MARKET-ANALYSIS/README.md

 1.Open the .pbix file in Power BI Desktop to explore the interactive dashboard.

 2.Use the provided datasets for further analysis or modeling.
-Open the .pbix file in Power BI Desktop to explore the interactive dashboard.

-Use the provided datasets for further analysis or modeling.